dfdurand/fabriceDurand/README.md

 - 👋 Hi, I’m @fabriceDurand
 - 👀 I’m interested in IoT, AI  and robotic
 - 🌱 I’m currently learning cloud computing and deep learning
-- 💞️ I’m looking to collaborate on exciting project about Industry 4.0 and computer vision
+- 💞️ I’m looking to collaborate on exciting project about robotics, Embedded systems Industry 4.0 and computer vision
 - 📫 How to reach me ...

 <!---